yereverluvinunclebert/GDIP-Image-List/README.md

 correctly with transparency when rendered to a VB6 control using GDI+.
 It will also work with TwinBasic but it is not required as TB can use its own collection.
 Has potential for 64bit compilation using TwinBasic.

-The second, **cTBImageList.cls**, uses a TB collection and thus has potential for 64bit compilation using TwinBasic.
+The second, **cTBImageList.cls**, uses a TB collection to store native images and thus has potential for 64bit compilation using TwinBasic.
 It also uses GDI+ but only when resizing.

 A single module is provided, **mImageList.bas** which contains the GDI+ API declarations, functions and subroutines.